tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 #### Applicant Service

-The Member Service introduces 3 new methods:
+The Member Service introduces 11 new methods:

+1. getCurrentTerm: Static method that retrieves the current term.
-1. getMembers: Retrieves all members of an organization.
+3. getMembers: Retrieves all members of an organization.
+4. getMemberById: Retrieves a single member.
+5. getMembersByTerm: Retrieves all members of an organization based on a provided term.
+6. getUserMemberships: Retrieves all members associated with a user.
+7. getUserMembershipsByTerm: Retrieves all members associated with a user based on a provided term.
-2. addMember: Creates a new member object, giving a user membeership of an organization.
+8. addMember: Creates a new member, giving a user membership of an organization.
-3. deleteMember: Deletes a member object, revokes a users membership of an organization.
+9. deleteMember: Deletes a member, revokes a user's membership of an organization.
+10. updateMember: Updates a member.
+11. joinOrganizationWithExistingDetails: Joins an organization and applies existing member metadata to all members already associated with the user of the current term.

 These methods are used to create and delete members with the backend.
 This service's purpose is to interact with members in the backend.